 I love living in Australia.
 I don’t think there is another country that has so much honesty, work ethic, and especially an incredible medical system.
-However, after moving to Wollongong, I noticed the difference in the standard of teaching here with the majority of music teachers compared to other locations like Europe.
+However, after moving to Wollongong, I noticed the difference in the standard of teaching here with the majority of music teachers and schools compared to other locations like Europe.

 This goes without saying.
 Vocal coaches that cannot hear the note that the student is singing or should sing should consider another profession.
 The issue here is – how can a teacher know if they hear all the notes when you don’t know what you don’t know?
 As a teacher, have a mentor better than you to help determine this.
 Don’t be afraid to know your weaknesses.
 You can only help your students best when you know your limits.
 If you are teaching, I assume your goal is for your students to grow.
 This goes for yourself as well.
 Never stop learning.